(remember, no one "runs the Internet" really. By "the pipes" I mean the US infrastructure & industries)

 Moore's law has ended.
 What comes next?

--If you are working on delivery systems, use:
+-If you want to write about delivery systems, use:

 How the 'Net works: an introduction to peering and transit